Skip to content

 To ensure you get the best pictures and to accommodate for weather, we keep the exact itinerary flexible.
 This is an example of what to expect, though it may change slightly as necessary during the workshop.

-• December 12 – A full day in the field, possibly off in a particularly interesting area of the park.
+• December 13 – A full day in the field, possibly off in a particularly interesting area of the park.
 Upon our return we can have another post-processing session.
+After dinner, set up for shooting the Geminid meteor shower.

-• December 13 – Meet for another sunrise in the Stovepipe Wells area, grab breakfast, pack, check out and make our way homeward.
+• December 13 – Meet for another sunrise, grab breakfast, pack, check out and make our way homeward.